 The potential for using early weaning to salvage reproduction is illustrated by an OSU study (Table 2, Lusby and Wettemann, 1980).
-Calves from 31 spring-calving 2year-old first-calf heifers in very thin body condition (condition scores of 3 and 4) were weaned at six to eight weeks of age.
+Calves from 31 spring-calving 2-year-old first-calf heifers in very thin body condition (condition scores of 3 and 4) were weaned at six to eight weeks of age.
 Thirty additional heifers were assigned to raise their calves to the normal weaning age of seven months.
 Early weaned calves were moved to drylot and fed a complete ration made of corn, cottonseed hulls, and protein.
-At 4 1/2 months of age, with normal or early weaned calves.
+At 4 1/2 months of age, half of the early-weaned calves were moved to native pasture with the drylot ration available in a creep feeder.
+Early weaning improved reproduction rates from 59% in heifers that raised their calves to normal weaning up to 97% for very thin heifers with early-weaned calves.
+Weaning weights were similar for drylot and normally weaned heifers (Table 3).
+However, calves moved to pasture with the drylot ration as a creep feed weighed less.